MV Loch Dunvegan: History

 Loch Dunvegan entered service at Kyle of Lochalsh on 13 May 1991, displacing MV Lochalsh.
 Even at this time, it was known that the Skye Bridge was coming.
-On 16 October 1995, Loch Dunvegan and Loch Fyne, dressed with flags, gave the last ever car ferry runs across this narrow stretch of water.
+On 16 October 1995, Loch Dunvegan and Loch Fyne, dressed with flags, gave the last-ever car ferry runs across this narrow stretch of water.
 Loch Dunvegan was laid up in James Watt Dock at Greenock for two years.
-No sale was completed and in 1997, CalMac prepared the vessels for service once more.
+No sale was completed, and in 1997 CalMac prepared the vessels for service once more.
 In August, Loch Dunvegan went to relieve the new MV Loch Alainn, which had suffered a major breakdown at Lochaline on the Sound of Mull.
 Breaking down herself, she was relieved on 27 September 1997 by Loch Fyne, which went on to become the permanent vessel on Mull's secondary crossing.
 Since 1999, Loch Dunvegan has been the main vessel on the five-minute run from Colintraive to Rhubodach.

+This is the third Loch Dunvegan that has operated for CalMac and MacBrayne's.
+The first was a 1891 Caird & Company, Greenock built screw steamer as SS Grouse, bought in 1929 and scrapped in 1948 at Faslane.
+The second was a 1946 Akt.
+Lindholmens Varv, Gothenburg built motor vessel, bought in 1950 and sold in 1973.
+She was the first CalMac ship to have a controllable pitch propeller.
+MV Loch Dunvegan (II) was last seen as an accommodation ship in Bristol Floating Harbour in the 2000s.